cucker0/DockerImage2Df/README.md

     ```

 ## How does it work
-1. Get the image history data by Docker API of python SDK.
+1. Get the image history data by Docker API of python SDK, the data format is a List (python).
 2. Parse the history data by a python script--[generate_dockerfile.py](py/generate_dockerfile.py).

 ## How to make DockerImage2Df docker image